Biden finds no respite at home after returning from Europe

 Only 36% said his approach has been “about right,” while 56% said Biden has not been tough enough on Russia.

-Associated Press writers Danica Kirka in London and Yuras Karmanau in Lviv, Ukraine, contributed to this report.
+Associated Press writers Danica Kirka in London, Yuras Karmanau in Lviv, Ukraine, and Geir Moulson in Berlin contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.